 2) The season planet to be multiplied by the Sin of the local latitude.
 This is formerly the astrological sign background being -180 on the 21st of December and +180 on the 22nd of June (beware of the precession of the equinox causing these dates to drift over the centuries!).

-The justification for this imaginary planet is that people and system behaviours are different in Summer as opposed to Winter so this is an obvious influence we cannot ignore and we therefore reduce it into a plain angle (easy to elaborate for a computer) as opposed to an abstract sign reference.
+The justification for this imaginary planet is that people and system behaviors are different in Summer as opposed to Winter so this is an obvious influence we cannot ignore and we therefore reduce it into a plain angle (easy to elaborate for a computer) as opposed to an abstract sign reference.

-3) Lastly we should introduce a weekday planet (0°on early Monday morning and 360°on late Sunday evening) which is relevant for datasets linked to human activities but has no relevance for natural type datasets (animals or bacteria don’t modify their behaviour because of weekends unless such a system is intertwined with a nearby human biome).
+3) Lastly we should introduce a weekday planet (0°on early Monday morning and 360°on late Sunday evening) which is relevant for datasets linked to human activities but has no relevance for natural type datasets (animals or bacteria don’t modify their behavior because of weekends unless such a system is intertwined with a nearby human biome).

 See how planets are hereby reduced to a sequential number entity, meaning the algorithm needs not to know the name of the planet nor its historical astrological traditional meaning and supposed influence on people’s behavior.

 If a binary (or tertiary or quaternary) position of any such entities matches sigma events on a given dataset then that position (vector) is all the algorithm needs to know to be able to identify when this same vector will occur in the future and that deviation is supposed to occur once again.

 The dataset under investigation (Date+time, Lat+Long, Standard deviation magnitude) is expanded to include the PBV columns as follow through interpolation of ephemeris tables as well as the variable standard deviation with its + or – sign: